NH Web Site Design

 Articles are a great way to improve your online presence and make your name known.
 Doing it though, can be time consuming, and like all online marketing, there are few silver bullets.

-If you choose this method, make sure your article has great content, is easy to read, and grammatically correct ~ spelling and other mistakes will only paint a negative impression.
+If you choose this method, make sure your article has great content, is easy to read, and grammatically correct ~ spelling and other mistakes will paint a negative impression and prompt submission rejections.

 Feeling lost already?
-Take a correspondence course about writing online feature articles from the University of Wisconsin at Madison. $135 for the class, $175 if you additionally want individual critiques of a profile, a column and a how-to article.
+Take a correspondence course about writing online feature articles from the University of Wisconsin at Madison. $165 for the class.
 See www.dcs.wisc.edu.

 Blogs:

 Blogs are simply personal or corporate journals written and available online.
-Anyone can own one, and if you have writing skills and something to say they can be useful tools for getting out your message.
-They are sometimes stand alone web sites, or aggregated into online communities, usually around a specific topic.
+Anyone can own one for FREE, and if you have writing skills and something to say they can be useful tools for getting out your message.
+They are sometimes stand alone web sites, or aggregated into online communities, usually around a specific topic but are most successful as promotion tools when aggregated into an online community and included on your business web site, usually via an RSS feed.

 The following sites are offered as places to get your blog: